Bane scores 27 points as TCU upends No. 18 Texas Tech 65-54

 BIG PICTURE

 Texas Tech: The Red Raiders never really were able to recover after TCU’s opening spurt in the second half despite an always loud and large group of fans encouraging them with chants of “Raider Power” that at times were louder than the home fans.
-They were 0-for-7 on 3-pointers after halftime.
+They were 0 for 7 on 3-pointers after halftime.

-TCU: Bane was 10-of-15 shooting, including 6 of 8 on 3-pointers.
-When he wasn’t making deep shots, he was able to penetrate for layups and short floaters.
+TCU: The Horned Frogs have won 14 of their last 19 conference home games. … TCU is now 6-22 against ranked teams in Dixon’s four seasons.

 UP NEXT